 More information on the clinical course can be found at the School of Clinical Medicine.

-Director of Studies, Fellows and Bye Fellows
+Directors of Studies, Fellows and Bye-Fellows

-Dr. Angie Tavernor MRCVS, Affiliated Lecturer in Veterinary Anatomy.
+Dr Angie Tavernor MRCVS, Affiliated Lecturer in Veterinary Anatomy.
 Supervisor in Veterinary Anatomy.
 Teaching interests: Veterinary anatomy.

 Dr Annalise Katz-Summercorn, Supervisor in Human Anatomy.